kizuhane/generate-html-template-from-database/README.md

  - **text description**: script don't use this column is only for user readability.
  - **html template**: html template in string format.

 **Related product database** - name: `${Product group}.csv` database with name from column *Product group*.
 Every product is written in row schema (att name,att data,att note,att name,att data,att note...).
-In config file `config/config.json` as `dbInputConfig.Index_column_name` is specified name of column where index are place is.
-To indicate which column the attributes begin in the same config file in `dbInputConfig.Attributes_start_column_number` enter the column number starting indexing from 1.
+In [config](/config/default.json) file `config/default.json` as `dbInputConfig.Index_column_name` is specified name of column where index are place in.
+To indicate which column the attributes begin in the same [config](/config/default.json) file in `dbInputConfig.Attributes_start_column_number` enter the column number starting indexing from 1.

 *Related product database* link with *Main database* using column `Product group` in main database.
 Next load all product from *Related product database* where in config file `dbInputConfig.Index_column_name` are name of column what have index of loading items.
 This index must be the same as index in `Related product indexes` column in *Main database*.